Waris-Ali-Tech/warisali.tech/about.md

 title: About Me
 permalink: /about/
 layout: page
-excerpt: Hi, I am a Backend Web Developer @ <a href="https://pakwheels.com" target="_blank" rel="noopener">PakWheels</a>.<br/> I write about what I know and break down complex concepts in accessable and intuitive way.
+excerpt: Hi, I am a Backend Web Developer.
+I write about what I know and break down complex concepts in accessable and intuitive way.
 comments: false
 ---

-Hi, I am a Backend Web Developer @ <a href="https://pakwheels.com" target="_blank" rel="noopener">PakWheels</a>.<br/> I write about what I know and break down complex concepts in accessable and intuitive way.
+Hi, I am a Backend Web Developer.<br/> I write about what I know and break down complex concepts in accessable and intuitive way.

 If you have a question about me or else, just send a letter to me.